Last updated April, 2025

 Flying via Canada

-If you are flying from Canada the e-visa is usually included with your flight and when you fill out the D’Viajeros form it will automatically register your e-visa.
+If you are flying from Canada the eVisa is usually included with your flight and when you fill out the D’Viajeros form it will automatically register your eVisa.
 Verify with your airline.

 Flying via Europe

-If you're flying from Europe, check the official e-visa website for the method of payment from your preferred embassy, or purchase from a reseller.
+Alternatively you can check the official eVisa website for the method of payment from your preferred embassy.

 Official government websites with information specific to the traveller's nationality